stevesKnowledge/KnowledgeSystems/Readmes/Readme-Installation.md

 * **[Obsidian](https://obsidian.md) is the note taking tool to use.**

 * **Your notes should be backed up**.
-Normalliy this means to an online repository.
+Normaliy this means to an online repository.
 There are several options for doing this in Obsidian:
+	1. The preferred method, for me, is  Storing your notes in a   [Git repository](https://phoenixnap.com/kb/what-is-a-git-repository)
-	1. Using a synced folder, like Dropbox or Google Drive
+	2. Using a synced folder, like Dropbox or Google Drive
-	2. Using Obsidian Sync (a paid option)
+	3. Using Obsidian Sync (a paid option)
-	3. Storing your notes in a   [Git repository](https://phoenixnap.com/kb/what-is-a-git-repository)

 ## Reference
-This knowledge vault is based on [[Artem Kirsanov - Minimalist Zettelkasten(YouTube)]].
+This knowledge vault is based on [[Author-Artem Kirsanov]].
 ## Installing Tools
 1. Install Obsidian from the [download] page.

+## Obsidian Plugins
+Currently the obsidian plugins are included in the  git repo
 ## I. Creating a New Vault

 1. Create the vault folder on your local hard drive,